What Is an Industrial Control System?

 One of the most important and at the same time most complex parts of a DCS system is its communication interface circuits.
 These networks are divided into different sections.
 Among these sections, the following can be mentioned:

-• Communication network between I/O cards and processor and controller units
+- Communication network between I/O cards and processor and controller units

-• Communication network between different processor and controller units
+- Communication network between different processor and controller units

-• Communication network between HMI equipment and controllers
+- Communication network between HMI equipment and controllers

-• Communication network between DCS systems
+- Communication network between DCS systems

-Backup (Redundance) in control systems
+Backup (Redundancy) in control systems

 One of the important topics in control systems is operational safety and system availability over time.
-For this purpose, Redundance systems are used.
+For this purpose, Redundancy systems are used.
 This system is implemented at all levels of system hardware such as I/O units, communication networks, power supplies, and so on, depending on the nature of the process and its security level.

-Practical implementation of Redundance units is another major challenge of large systems, because, due to the real-time nature of the sections, components must operate in such a way that during replacement no shock is introduced to the system, and replacement is hot in service, and at that moment all information and performance of other components are available.
+Practical implementation of Redundancy units is another major challenge of large systems, because, due to the real-time nature of the sections, components must operate in such a way that during replacement no shock is introduced to the system, and replacement is hot in service, and at that moment all information and performance of other components are available.
 This requires complete information communication between these components, and also different replacement mode conditions must be precisely defined for the system.

 Fault finding or debugging (Diagnostics) in DCS systems